kamaths/kamaths.github.io/about/index.md

 I am particularly interested in building scalable machine learning systems.

-I have been learning so much from online tech community and in this blog I hope to share content through some of the projects that I do for fun and learnings from being in the tech community!
+I have been learning so much from online tech community and in this [blog](/posts/tech) I hope share content through some of the projects that I do for fun and learnings from being in the tech community!

 Also, I enjoy exploring the outdoor, particularly through hiking.
 Washington is so beautiful surrounded by the Pacific Cascades mountains.
-Here, you will also find some of my experiences and tips on hikes I have been on in Washington.
+Here, you will also find some of my experiences and tips on [hikes](/posts/hikes) I have been on in Washington.